debezium/debezium/RELEASING.md

 When the blog post is available, use the [Debezium Twitter account](https://twitter.com/debezium) to announce the release by linking to the blog post.

-When releasing a *final* version, send an e-mail to confluent-hub@confluent.io, asking to upload the new release artifacts, referening the tar.gz files on Maven Central.

 # Automated Release

 There are few manual steps to be completed before the execution:

 * Update [the changelog](#update-the-changelog)